 They are happiest and flower best in temperatures above 65 degrees Fahrenheit, and they thrive in the heat of summer.
 It cannot tolerate frost.

 Feed evolvulus on a monthly basis in spring and summer.
 Use a general-purpose liquid fertilizer and apply it according to label instructions.
 In warm climates where it is reliably hardy as a perennial, don't feed in winter

 Potting and Repotting

-These plants will reliably propagate from both seeds and softwood cuttings, which can successfully produce a transplantable shrub within just two to four months.
-However, you'll want to start the seeds indoors before the final frost of the year; the cuttings will grow best when started outdoors in the summer months for next spring; water sparingly and keep the cuttings indoors in a cool and bright location.
+These plants will reliably propagate from both seeds and stem cuttings, which can successfully produce a new plant within just two to four months.
+Start seeds indoors before the final frost of the year.
+Plants propagated from cuttings will grow best when started in the summer months for next spring; water sparingly and keep the cuttings indoors in a cool and bright location.